kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 domain name will be `<service>.<ns>.svc.clusterset.local`.
 This domain name operates differently depending on whether the `ServiceExport` refers to a ClusterSetIP or Headless service:

-  * **ClusterSetIP services:** Requests to this domain name from within an importing cluster will resolve to the clusterset IP, which points to endpoints for pods within the underlying `Service`(s) across the clusterset.
+  * **ClusterSetIP services:** Requests to this domain name from within an importing cluster will resolve to the clusterset IP.
+Requests to this IP will be load-balanced across all endpoints exported with `ServiceExport`s across the clusterset.
   * **Headless services:** Within an importing cluster, the clusterset domain name will have multiple `A`/`AAAA` records, each containing the address of a ready endpoint of the headless service. `<service>.<ns>.svc.clusterset.local` will